amicci10/PokeUD/README.md

 Try to ask questions in [otland](http://otland.net/f494/), now we have a board for the project there, or talk with us at #otclient irc.freenode.net

-### Bugs

-Have found a bug?
-Please create an issue in our [bug tracker](https://github.com/edubart/otclient/issues)

 ### Contributing

 We encourage you to contribute to otclient!
-You can make pull requests of any improvement in our github page, alternatively, see [Contributing Wiki Page](https://github.com/edubart/otclient/wiki/Contributing).
+You can make pull requests of any improvement in our github page, alternatively.

 ### Contact

-Talk directly with us at #otclient irc.freenode.net or send an email directly to the project leader edub4rt@gmail.com
+Talk directly with us at #otclient irc.freenode.net or send an email directly to the project leader henrique.amicci@hotmail.com

 ### License